TaylorSergel/TaylorSergel/README.md

       <img src="pics/cartoon_typing.gif" alt="Cartoon Me" width="240" style="border-radius:12px;" />
     </td>
     <td align="left" style="vertical-align: top; padding-left: 20px; line-height: 1.6;">
       I am a final year BSc Computer Science student with a passion for frontend development and design.
-I am eager to create systems that not only enhance user interaction but overall user experience by utilizing the skills that I have learnt along my educational journey.
+I am eager to create systems that not only enhance user interaction but overall user experience by utilizing the skills that I have learnt along my educational journey. <br><br>
       My personal interests include reading, hanging out with friends and going to the gym, allowing me to maintain a healthy work-life balance.
     </td>
   </tr>
 </table>